-- (18) Request for Delay in Implementation for Remotely Located In-Use Prime Engines.
-Prior to January 1, 2011, the district APCO may approve a Request for Delay in Implementation from the provisions of (e)(2)(D)1. until January 1, 2011, for any in-use stationary diesel-fueled CI engine, provided the approval is in writing, and the writing specifies all the following conditions to be met by the owner or operator: - (A) the engine is a prime engine, and - (B) the engine is located more than one mile from any receptor location, and - (C) the impacts of the emissions from the engine at any receptor location result in: - 1. a prioritization score of less than 1.0; and - 2. a maximum cancer risk of less than 1 in a million; and - 3. a maximum Hazard Index Value of less than 0.1. - (19) Request for Delay in Implementation of Fuel Requirements.
-Prior to January 1, 2006, the district may approve a Request for Delay in implementation from the provisions of (e)(1) until a date as determined by the district, for any new or in-use stationary diesel-fueled CI engine, provided the approval is in writing, and the writing specifies the following information: - 1. the engine is a new stationary CI engine or an in-use stationary diesel-fueled CI engine, and - 2. the engine's fuel consumption rate, and - 3. the identification of the fuel in the fuel tank at the time of approval, and - 4. the specification of the fuel in the fuel tank at the time of approval; and - 5. the amount of fuel in the fuel tank at the time of approval; and - 6. the anticipated number of hours per year the engine is planned to be operated; and - 7. the date when compliance with the fuel use requirements specified in subsection (e)(1) is required.
+- (18p) Request for Delay in Implementation for Remotely Located In-Use Prime Engines.
+Request for Delay in Implementation for Remotely Located In-Use Prime Engines.
+Prior to January 1, 2011, the district APCO may approve a Request for Delay in Implementation from the provisions of (e)(2)(D)1.93115.7(b)(1) until January 1, 2011, for any in-use stationary diesel-fueled CI engine, provided the approval is in writing, and the writing specifies all the following conditions to be met by the owner or operator: - (A1) the engine is a prime engine, and - (B2) the engine is located more than one mile from any receptor location, and - (C3) the impacts of the emissions from the engine at any receptor location result in: - 4.(A) a prioritization score of less than 1.0; and - 2.(B) a maximum cancer risk of less than 1 in a million; and - 3.(C) a maximum Hazard Index Value of less than 0.1. - (19q) Request for Delay in Implementation of Fuel Requirements.
+Request for Delay in Implementation of Fuel Requirements.
+Prior to January 1, 2006, the district may approve a Request for Delay in implementation from the provisions of (e)(1) 93115.5 until a date as determined by the district, for any new or in-use stationary diesel-fueled CI engine, provided the approval is in writing, and the writing specifies the following information: - (1-) the engine is a new stationary CI engine or an in-use stationary diesel-fueled CI engine, and - (2-) the engine's fuel consumption rate, and - (3-) the identification of the fuel in the fuel tank at the time of approval, and - (4-) the specification of the fuel in the fuel tank at the time of approval; and - (5.) the amount of fuel in the fuel tank at the time of approval; and - (6-) the anticipated number of hours per year the engine is planned to be operated; and - (7-) the date when compliance with the fuel use requirements specified in subsection (e)(1) 93115.5 is required. - (20r)The operational restrictions in subsections (e)(2)(A)1. and (e)(2)(B)2.
+93115.6(a)(1) and 93115.6(b)(2) for engines located at or near school grounds do not apply to engines located at or near school grounds that also serve as the students' place of residence, e.g. boarding schools. - (s) The District may exempt any stock engine from the new stationary diesel-fueled engine emission standards in sections 93115.6(a), 93115.7(a), 93115.8(a), and 93115.9 provided the seller and the owner or operator demonstrate to the District's satisfaction that the following conditions are met: - (1) Seller: Any stationary diesel-fueled engine greater than 50 bhp shall meet the following standards and conditions: - (A) The stationary diesel-fueled engine emission standards in sections 93115.6(b), 93115.7(b), or 93115.8(b), or - (B) The Off-Road CI Engine Certification Standards (title 13, CCR, section 2423) immediately preceding the transition to new date of the new standards for an off-road CI engine of the same model year and maximum rated power,